caltechNTseminar/caltechNTseminar.github.io/README.md

 **Dieudonné theory via cohomology of classifying stacks**

 Classically, Dieudonné theory offers a linear algebraic classification of finite group schemes and p-divisible groups over a perfect field of characteristic p>0.
 In this talk, I will discuss generalizations of this story from the perspective of p-adic cohomology theory (such as crystalline cohomology, and the newly developed prismatic cohomology due to Bhatt--Scholze) of classifying stacks.
 Time permitting, I will discuss some applications.

+<a name="jan9"></a>
+### _January 9, Chris Lyons_
+**Diophantine problems arising from tetrahedra**

+From the humble right triangle stem two rich, classical Diophantine problems: Pythagorean triples and the Congruent Number Problem.
+Both of these involve the study of rational points on algebraic curves.
+I'll discuss a higher-dimensional version of these problems leading to certain algebraic surfaces and their rational points.
+This is joint work with Dinakar Ramakrishnan.

 ---